 The Detroit Pistons were the clear underdogs in this series as the Lakers had four sure-fire Hall of Famers.
 The Pistons did not even have a superstar.
 However, they were the better team as they were the more cohesive unit.
 The Pistons were able to stifle Shaq and Kobe as Ben Wallace was good enough and strong enough to cover Shaq on his own.
 Kobe had trouble shooting over the 6'9" Tayshaun Prince, who also boasted a 7'2" wingspan.
 The Lakers had better individual talents, but the Pistons were simply the better team.
 The Lakers were trounced in five games in one of the biggest upsets in NBA Finals history.

 2. Golden State Warriors Defeat the Dallas Mavericks in the 2007 Western Conference Quarterfinals

-The Warriors had a trio of players that carried the offense in Baron Davis, Stephen Jackson and Jason Richardson.
-With a better team and with home court advantage, Dallas seemed to be a shoe-in to win.
+The Warriors had a trio of players that carried the offense in Baron Davis, Stephen Jackson, and Jason Richardson.
+With a better team and with home-court advantage, Dallas seemed to be a shoo-in to win.